 Looking to add some pumpkin spice to your life?
 We found area farms in and around NYC where the pumpkin patches are poppin’.
 The spots below offer experiences of all kinds, from harvest festivals with fall fun and games, to chill spots offering fall foliage, baked goods, and maybe even a hayride.
 (Many also serve as a place to go apple-picking if you’re looking to double up, but you may need a reservation.)
 Need more ideas for things to do with the kids in fall 2021?
 Check out our list of to-dos here!

 Queens County Farm Museum

 You won’t believe how close you are to home at the Queens County Farm Museum.
 Dating back to 1697, the site is New York City’s largest remaining tract of undisturbed farmland.
-Every weekend in October the farm’s fields are filled with pumpkins to pick and buy (according to circumference), and The Amazing Maize Maze returns for those wishing to get lost.
+Starting October 1, the farm’s fields are filled with pumpkins to pick and buy (according to circumference), and The Amazing Maize Maze returns for those wishing to get lost.
 Hayrides are offered on the weekends as well.

 73-50 Little Neck Pkwy